Jannnn13/cct-stuff/README.md

 # CC: Tweaked Stuff

-This is a repo for CC:T stuff, i dont want to create a repo for.
+This is a repo for CC:T stuff, I dont want to create a repo for.
 Feel free to visit [the Wiki](https://github.com/Jannnn13/cct-stuff/wiki)!

 ## My Stuff

 [AFS](./afs.lua) - Advanced Filesystem library, with useful features.
+[OOO Clicker](./ooo-clicker.lua) - A simple but fun game, where you click O's.

 ## License
 See the [License](./LICENSE) file, everything here is licensed under the MIT License.